Asynchronous Fully-Decentralized SGD in the Cluster-Based Model

 We present crash-tolerant asynchronous SGD algorithms for the cluster-based model.
 For strongly convex functions, our algorithm obtains maximal speedup of the convergence rate over the sequential algorithm, and tolerates any number of failures.
 For other functions, we employ multidimensional approximate agreement to bring parameters close together in each iteration.
-This algorithm requires that there is a nonfaulty process in a majority of clusters.
+This algorithm requires that the set of non-failed processes represents a majority of the processes.
 We prove that this condition is necessary for optimizing certain functions.

 Our results assume processes fail only by crashing, which is an adequate model for several computing systems.
-Concentrating on crash failures allows to obtain good bounds on the convergence rate, as well as optimal bounds on the ratio of faulty processes.
-In addition, this leads to simpler and more modular proofs.
-We believe that the cluster-based model with crash failures can offer a blueprint for designing optimization algorithms for \emph{high-performance computing} (HPC) systems.
-The HPC architecture includes many multi-processor computers, each running multiple threads that share a memory space, which are connected by a network.
-An interesting direction is to extend our algorithms to handle \emph{process recoveries}, using \emph{non-volatile RAM}.
-This makes them a particularly good fit for contemporary exascale systems like the Aurora supercomputer~\cite{Auroa2019}, which is expected to feature persistent memory.
+Moreover, concentrating on crash failures allows to obtain good bounds on the convergence rate, as well as optimal bounds on the ratio of faulty processes.
+This also leads to simpler and more modular proofs.
+We believe that the cluster-based model with crash failures offers a blueprint for optimization algorithms for \emph{high-performance computing} systems.
+These architectures include many multi-processor computers, each running multiple threads that share a memory space, which are connected by a network.

 Future work could explore the use of specific properties of objective functions, beyond strong convexity, to improve the algorithms.
-Another direction is to have more cooperative inter-cluster computation, while still avoiding waiting, for example, by using stronger primitive operations, like compare\&swap or fetch\&add.
+Another direction is to have more cooperative inter-cluster computation, e.g., using fetch\&add.